 The ultimate objective of any warehouse is to fulfill customer orders in a timely fashion.
 Every process, operation, and movement inside the warehouse or the distribution center is directed towards achieving that objective.
 Once a customer hits the ‘Buy Now' button and places an order, the fulfillment process begins.

-There are several basic steps that constitute the complete order fulfillment process in a warehouse.
+There are several basic steps that constitute the complete order fulfillment process in modern warehousing.
 The smooth flow of these steps is paramount for completing a successful order, improving customer experience and generating more revenue.

 1. Inventory Check

 Keeping an accurate inventory count and availability is one of the most important steps in order fulfillment.
 An out of sync inventory count that is not updated can mislead the customers into ordering products that are out of stock.
 This can result in orders getting canceled and hamper the customer experience.

 In an omnichannel business, the customer places an order for a product available in the warehouse.
 Orders can be placed through websites, mobile apps, call centers, retail stores, or marketplaces or other channels as well.
 Irrespective of the source, every order information makes its way to the fulfillment center through the order management system in use.